Life Insurance Berger’s Disease.

 - How is your condition progressing?
 What type of outlook has your doctor given you?

-- Have you ever been hospitalized for any reason in the last 2 years?
+- Have you ever been hospitalized for any reason in the last two years?

 - Are you currently working now?